-For investments Available for Sale or Other, the data should be classified by year to be consistent with how losses and recoveries are classified in the company's financial statements.
+For investments Available for Sale or Other, the AAR should classify the data by year to be consistent with how losses and recoveries are classified in the company’s financial statements.
 The calculation of Basis Points should be consistent with the approach to define Basis Points in Table 4.1a.

-Any analysis performed on the historical loss associated with credit downgrades should be described here along with a summary of any findings.
+The AAR should describe any analysis performed on the historical loss associated with credit downgrades, along with a summary of any findings.

 With respect to setting the expected experience assumptions and margins for adverse deviations in the liabilities for credit risk losses, the Appointed Actuary should discuss any accounting provisions made for this contingency and any movements in fair value on Held for Trading or Fair Value Option bonds that are due to credit loss.
 The Appointed Actuary must ensure, and be able to demonstrate, that all credit risk losses have been covered, either through separate provision in the liabilities, or in conjunction with any accounting provisions.
 These credit risk losses include those which are only implicitly accounted for in the fair value of Held for Trading or Fair Value bonds.

 The Appointed Actuary should disclose how total company expenses are allocated between acquisition, maintenance and other.